pandabamboo90/rails-json-api/README.md

 ## Introduction
 This project is collection of config / gems / tools for quickstart developing Rails API follow JSON API spec.
+No test framework is included, you should add it by yourself, your choice ! :)

 ### Table of Contents